aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-processing-and-enhancement/add-image-alpha-blending/_index.md

 String outDir = Utils.getOutDir("Png");
 ```

-## Step 2: Load the Background and Overlay Images
+### Step 2: Load the Background and Overlay Images

-Load the background and overlay images into your Java application using Aspose.Imaging.
-Make sure you have the correct paths to your image files.
+Open the background image and the PNG you want to overlay (the logo, watermark, etc.).

 ```java
 try (RasterImage background = (RasterImage) Image.load(dataDir + "image0.png"))